Burgh Castle

 Address is taken from a point 446 yards away.

-on the Norfolk Broads (River Waveney - Main Navigation) between
+Burgh Castle is on the Norfolk Broads (River Waveney - Main Navigation) a short distance from Oldham.

 Amenities nearby at The Fisherman's Inn